grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 the uCISC ALU options and requiring functions for more complex mathematics and using up bits in the 16-bit instruction for ALU op codes.

+* Copy (1) - For moving data around

-* Bit operations (5) - INV, AND, OR, XOR and 2's compliment negate) - these are
+* Bit operations (6) - AND, OR, XOR, 2's complement inverse, shift left, shift right -
-relatively inexpensive and useful.
+these are relatively inexpensive and useful.
 These are pretty standard in ALU's for good reason.
 Bit masking operations are common and useful at the hardware level.

-* Shift operations (2) - barrel shifters, which are needed to quickly shift a number by an arbitrary number of digits are relatively expensive.
-They are too useful and in some cases necessary to eliminate though.

 * Byte operations (3) - swap MSB and LSB, zero LSB and zero MSB.
 These are relatively inexpensive and fall out of the decision to use memory addressed on a 16-bit word